noura2tarek/Counter_App/README.md

 Note:
 ------------------
-The 'create different Blocs' task in CounterBloc branch.
+The 'Create different Blocs' task in CounterBloc branch.